 AØKA08080U Telecommunications Economics

-Have knowledge of all the relevant concepts and factual items regarding the questions raised and of the relationships between these.
+- demonstrate knowledge of all relevant concepts and factual items regarding the questions raised and of the relationships be¬tween these

-Design an analysis to give a thoroughly description of the problem and find possible solutions to the questions raised.
+- be able to design an analysis to give a thoroughly description of the problem and find possible solutions to the questions raised

-- Relate the issues in the ICT sectors to general economic theory.
+- the most relevant trends and relationships in the ICT sectors

 Blackman and Srivastava: “Telecommunications Regulation Handbook – Tenth Anniversary Edition!”.
 The World Bank and infoDev, 2011.
 Ch.
 1 + 2 (page 3 – 59), section 3.4.1 (page 66), section 3.4.6 (page 72-75), section 3.7.2 (page 85-86), section 3.8 (page 86-89), ch.
 4.1 - 4.4 (page 93 – 107), ch.
 4.6 (111 – 115), and ch.
 5 -7 (page 119 – 223).
 Total 192 pages.